 The other thing that happens if you’re not humble is you don’t respect your enemy.
 You don’t respect your competitors.
 And when you don’t respect your competitor, guess what happens?
 You start cutting corners.
 You stop preparing as much.
 You don’t train as hard.
 And when you don’t train and you don’t prepare and you cut corners, guess what happens?
 You get caught.

 Ultimately, to be a great leader, you need to be able to “look in the mirror and do a good, solid, tough assessment of yourself.”
 Because if you can’t identify areas for improvement in yourself (or in your business), your growth is going to stagnate.
-And, to quote Willink, “the minute you start stagnating your improvement, and you don’t try and get better, that’s when you start moving backwards.”
+And, to quote Jocko, “the minute you start stagnating your improvement, and you don’t try and get better, that’s when you start moving backward.”